thelatentspace/thelatentspace.github.io/about.md

 permalink: /about/
 ---

-# Kumar Shreshtha

-I am a Senior AI Research Engineer at [Therapanacea](https://www.therapanacea.eu/), where I lead projects on generative modelling, image segmentation and learning based image registration.
-Our pilot image segmentation project, [Annotate](https://www.therapanacea.eu/our-products/annotate/), includes over 150 neural networks and is trained on a dataset of 15k+ 3D medical images (both MRI and CT).
-I am also the creator and maintainer of a large file version control system (VCS) optimized for our huge neural network database.
+## About Me

+Hi, I am Kumar.
+I lead the core AI team at [Therapanacea](https://www.therapanacea.eu/), a med-tech startup in Paris.
+My work revolves around the development of our core-AI infrastructure and applied research in generative modelling, image registration and segmentation.

-Previously, I worked under the supervision of [Prof. Nikos Paragios](https://scholar.google.com/citations?user=ztx2zRKJIYwC&hl=en) for my graduate thesis on **a self-supervised method for synthetic CT generation from MRI** [patented].
-The algorithm is the only available commerial solution of it's kind, with the capability to translate intra-organ variabilities and gas cavities from MRI to the generated synthetic CT.
+Previously, I worked under the supervision of [Prof. Nikos Paragios](https://scholar.google.com/citations?user=ztx2zRKJIYwC&hl=en) for my graduate thesis on **a self-supervised method for synthetic CT generation from MRI**.

+## What is The Latent Space?

+I am a computer scientist and biolist by training and yet somehow a machine learning researcher by trade.
+This meant that most of my knowledge in the domain came through scraping the web for quality free content.
+So this blog is an attempt to (hopefully) give something back to the society that has been so helpful to me.
+The name of the blog is owed to my particular interest in the field of representation learning, but I'll be talking about pretty much everything I find fascinating in machine learning, math, computer science and even medical physics.